Haidra-Org/AI-Horde-Worker/README.md

 The below instructions refer to running scripts `horde-bridge` or `update-runtime`.
 Depending on your OS, append `.cmd` for windows, or `.sh` for linux.

+You can double click the provided script files below from a file explorer or run it from a terminal like `bash`, `git bash` or `cmd` depending on your OS.
+The latter option will allow you to see errors in case of a crash, so it's recommended.

 ##### Update runtime

-If you have just installed or updated your worker code, follow one of the two options below:
+If you have just installed or updated your worker code run the `update-runtime` script.
+This will ensure the dependencies needed for your worker to run are up to date

-* (Recommended) open a `bash` , `git bash` or a `cmd` terminal depending on your OS.
-Type `update-runtime.cmd` and pres enter.
-This approach will allow you to better see any errors
-* Run `update-runtime.cmd` by double-clicking on it from your file explorer.

-Wait until `update-runtime` is finished.
-This will take approximately 10-15 mins.
+This script can take 10-15 minutes to complete.

 ##### Startup

 Start your worker, depending on which type your want.
-You can double click the provided script files below from a file explorer or run it from a terminal like `bash`, `git bash` or `cmd`.
-The latter option will allow you to see errors in case of a crash, so it's recommended.

 * If you want to generate Stable Diffusion images for others, run `horde-bridge`.
     **Warning:** This requires a powerful GPU.
 You will need a GPU with at least 6G VRAM.
 If you do not have at least 32G or RAM, append `--disable-voodoo` to your startup command above!